Nikhil-0924/votingapplication/README.md

 ```bash
 kubectl exec -it mongo-0 -- mongo
 ```
 On the mongo-0 pod, initialise the Mongo database Replica set.
-In the terminal run the following command:
+In the terminal run the following command
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ```bash
 cat << EOF | kubectl exec -it mongo-0 -- mongo